 When it comes to German, my weakest point is definitely phone calls.
 A big reason for this is that I can’t see the other person’s body and mouth movements, and this makes a big difference for me in being able to understand German native speakers (especially when they have a complicated accent).
 As I mentioned above, I would always rather write than speak, because I have time to process what the other person is saying and don’t have to struggle with an accent.

 To connect my two previous points, my suggestion is to learn new things based on how you learn best (particularly vocabulary, grammar and phrases), but focus on improving your weak points in order to reach your fluency goals.
-It will be the combination of the two that will bring you that much closer to becoming fluent in the way that you need.
+It will be the combination of the two that will bring you that much closer to becoming fluent in German in 3 months.